findyourcountryteam/technical-writing-samples/README.md

 How do I get that developer, or my father, for that matter, from Now to Wow - not knowing whether they are a beginner, an executive, a no-coder, a low-coder, or a salty lead dev who likes to offer doc feedback?
 Perhaps you will glean something of my approach, my innovations... my incantations and distillations, while you check out my samples in the following sections.

+Or schdule some time to talk!
+Let's see if my blend of skills and talent are a match for the problems you need to solve.

 ## Python/AI Project (FindMyCountry.com)
 - **Python / AI.** Worked on a Python web development project since December, experiencing firsthand the friction points for developers during the SDLC.
 I built a [website experience with a semi-automated backend](https://www.findmycountry.com), a test suite, a structured JSON file as a database, together with combined inputs from Claude, Perplexity, and ChatGPT APIs.